Tablet battery life – Increased power = increased drainage?

 At Captec, we have undertaken extensive research on batteries and charging/discharging methodologies to help us optimise these in our tablet products.
 We can offer advice to help make sure your mobile computing device is fully optimised for your application.
 Larger capacity batteries, additional backup batteries, custom cases, enhanced connectivity options are just a few examples!

-Find out more about our Tablet Plus customisation service here and learn how we can prolong the life of your batteries and application.
+To find out more about our Tablet Plus customisation service and learn how we can prolong the life of your batteries and application, visit our custom built tablets web page.